 - Top Deck Dolphin Show – This show is a fun opportunity to see bottlenose dolphins jumping and leaping out of the water.
 If you have kids I would recommend sitting in the seats, we stood on the side up against the tank and it was almost too close to see all the action.
 If there is not a show time that works for you, don’t worry you can sit walk up top and watch them swimming around.

-They have everything from sharks to Manatees to birds.
+They have everything from sharks, endangered sea turtles dolphin encounter to Manatees to birds.
 We could spend hours and hours watching the dolphins swim around.
 Bailey likes to go to Stingray exhibit where you can pet and feed them.
 She is really more into me petting them.
 One day maybe she will try as well.

-There are a number of animal experience from dolphins to sea lions.
+Miami Seaqurium is a world class marine life entertainment park.
+That offers guests inspiration, education and fun.
+There are a number of animal experience from dolphins to seeing sea lions delight children.
 Since we have a toddler and have done the trainer for a day at Atlantis in the past we have never tried these.
 There is also a ropes course adventure for an additional $5 that we have not tried.